RelationalAI-oss/relationalai-sdk-python/README.md

 >> mngt_conn.delete_compute(compute_name="python_sdk_compute")
 ```

-## Getting dependencies using nix:
+## Getting dependencies using Nix:

 You can get `python3` and `poetry` using `Nix`:
 ```shell